KnowThePepper

 Few peppers carry as much cultural weight as the Peperone di Senise, a sweet, zero-heat variety grown in the Agri River valley of Basilicata, Italy.
 Registered under Protected Designation of Origin (PDO) rules in 1996, it exists in three distinct forms: appuntito (pointed), tronco (truncated), and uncino (hooked).

 The pepper's most celebrated characteristic is its exceptionally thin flesh and low water content - qualities that make it one of the best natural drying peppers in the world.
-Unlike thicker-walled types in the broader Capsicum annuum species, Senise peppers lose moisture rapidly in the dry Basilicatan air, concentrating sugars without developing bitterness.
+Unlike thicker-walled types in the broader Capsicum annuum species context, Senise peppers lose moisture rapidly in the dry Basilicatan air, concentrating sugars without developing bitterness.

 Flavor-wise, expect a pronounced sweetness with grassy, slightly smoky undertones - not unlike a more refined version of the clean, sweet profile of a classic frying pepper but with far more complexity.
 The dried form develops notes of sun-dried tomato and toasted grain.